Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 annual permit renewal required

-Because trout and Lake Erie permits follow the calendar year, you’ll need to renew them annually: each Trout Permit ($14.97) and Lake Erie Permit ($9.97) — or the $20.97 combination — is valid only through December 31 of the purchase year and can’t be bought as a multi‑year option.
+Trout and Lake Erie permits follow the calendar year.
+Each Trout Permit ($14.97) and Lake Erie Permit ($9.97), or the $15.97 combination, is valid only through December 31 of the purchase year.
+Multi-year options are not available.

 Exemptions, Discounts, and Special Eligibility